 Wildlife in Lake Manyara

-Researcher Iain Douglas-Hamilton brought fame to the Lake Manyara elephant herds with his book ‘Among the Elephants’.
-Elephant numbers at Lake Manyara are now growing steadily after heavy poaching in the 20th century.
-And good size herds are regularly seen on a Lake Manyara safari.
+Researcher Iain Douglas-Hamilton made the Lake Manyara elephant herds famous with his book ‘Among the Elephants’.
+Now elephant numbers at Lake Manyara are growing steadily after heavy poaching in the 20th century.
+And you can see good size herds on a Lake Manyara safari.
 Another notable sighting are baboons in huge numbers.
-With troops of up to 200 individuals all playing and interacting with each other.
-They make a great safari sighting which you can watch for ages.
+Enjoy watching troops of up to 200 individuals all playing and interacting with each other.

 Best time to visit Lake Manyara?

-Lake Manyara Park is only about 1½ hours drive from Arusha and it’s also close to the Ngorongoro Crater.
-Therefore it’s easy to include a Lake Manyara safari in a Tanzania circuit.
+Lake Manyara Park is only about 1½ hours drive from Arusha.
+And it’s also close to the Ngorongoro Crater.
+Therefore it’s easy to include a Lake Manyara safari in a northern Tanzania safari circuit.
 Especially in the summer months of December to March.
-Given its accessibility, it does get busy with day visitors during the dry winter months (which is the peak season), especially in the afternoons.
+But, given its accessibility, it does get busy with day visitors during the peak season (dry winter months).

 Lake Manyara Lodges

 If your time permits, we recommend staying for one or two nights in the park at Lake Manyara Tree Lodge.
 So you can enjoy the park after the day visitors have left.
-Lake Manyara Serena, which is operated by the well-regarded Serena hotel group (we use them in our Tanzania Discovery safari), is close by however.
+Or opt for Lake Manyara Serena which is also close by.
+(We use this in our Tanzania Discovery safari).
 A little further away are several smaller Lake Manyara lodges, generally on working farms and estates around Karatu.
-Such as Gibb’s Farm, Ngorongoro Farmhouse, Plantation Lodge and the Manor at Ngorongoro.
-These can be used as a base for visiting both Lake Manyara and the Ngorongoro Crater.
+Think Gibb’s Farm, Ngorongoro Farmhouse, Plantation Lodge or the Manor at Ngorongoro.
+Plus we sometimes use these as a base for visiting both Lake Manyara and the Ngorongoro Crater.